 Flood Insurance Rate Map (FIRM) means an official map of a community, on which FEMA has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.
+A FIRM that has been made available digitally is called a Digital Flood Insurance Rate Map (DFIRM).

-Flood Insurance Study (FIS) is the official hydraulic and hydrologic report provided by FEMA.
-The report contains flood profiles, as well as the FIRM, FBFM (where applicable), and the water surface elevation of the base flood.
+Flood Insurance Study (FIS) means the official hydraulic and hydrologic report provided by FEMA.
+The report contains flood profiles, as well as the FIRM and the water surface elevation of the base flood.

-Flood Prone Area means any land area acknowledged by a community as being susceptible to inundation by water from any source.
-(See "Flood")
+Flood prone area means any land area acknowledged by a community as being susceptible to inundation by water from any source.
+(See "Floodplain")

-Flood Protection Grade (FPG) is the elevation of the regulatory flood plus two feet at any given location in the SFHA. (see "Freeboard")
+Flood Protection Grade (FPG) is the BFE plus two (2) feet at any given location in the SFHA.